-- 3.6 A Memorandum of Understanding (MOU) was signed in October 2017 regarding Reading's unmet needs for housing, and fed into the process of preparing the Reading Borough Local Plan.
+3.4 A Memorandum of Understanding (MOU) was signed in October 2017 regarding Reading's unmet needs for housing, and fed into the process of preparing the Reading Borough Local Plan.
 It was considered that, with the adoption of the Local Plan and other changes to the context, a replacement for this MOU was required.
-Discussion on these changes took place at the meeting of the West of Berkshire Strategic Planning Group in March 2021, and it was decided that the MOU needed to be considered alongside the Statement of Common Ground referred to above. - 3.7 The MOU has continued to be developed after the end of the monitoring year, and was fully signed by all four authorities in August 2021.
+Discussion on these changes began in March 2021, and it was decided that the MOU needed to be considered alongside the Statement of Common Ground referred to above.
+The MOU was signed by all four authorities in August 2021.